 For the day before yesterday, the boat was crowded.
-Because of this whale shark.
-The news spread like plankton in the sea on full moon days, from one dive shop to another.
-And we ended up getting loads of other people, with the same hope.
+Because of the said whale shark.
+The news spread like plankton in the sea on a full moon day, from one dive shop to another.
+And we ended up taking a lot of other people with the same hope.
 Fortunately, the boat of Blue Planet Divers is big and comfortable ...

-But for now, I'm just the girl who saw the man who saw the whale shark.
-The videographer who accompanied us yesterday had the opportunity to film the huge fish: "At least ten meters"he says, and I believe him.
-Because he obviously showed us the video he made that day ...
-Impressive images, but on TV, it's not the same emotion as live live underwater!
+But for now, I am simply the girl who saw the man who saw the whale shark.
+The videographer who accompanied us yesterday had the chance to film the huge fish: "At least ten meters"he says, and I believe him.
+Because he obviously showed us the video he made that day...
+Impressive images, but on TV, it's not the same emotion as live underwater!

 • • • • • • • •

-I add below a video of whale sharks, made several years after this trip of 2007.
-It was 2014 in Mexico, off Isla Mujeres ...
+I add below a video of whale sharks, made several years after this 2007 trip.
+It was in 2014 in Mexicooff Isla Mujeres...

 • • • • • • • •

-I otherwise took advantage of my day of "break" between two dives, three days ago (yes, the day of the whale shark, and I was not even under water) to extend the motorcycle ride started last week.
+Otherwise, I took advantage of my little "break" day between two dives, three days ago (yes, the day of the whale shark, and I was not even underwater) to extend the motorcycle ride I started last week.

-I risked myself on the dirt road that extends the main asphalt road, just south of the island, and leads to a nature reserve.
-The dirt road Fortunately, it is easy to do in dry weather and leads, after many detours into the green and refreshing shade of the jungle, to a lighthouse, planted on a rock beaten by the wind.
-Little sensation of end of the world.
+I ventured out on the dirt road that extends the main paved road, at the very south of the island, and that leads to a nature reserve.
+The dirt road is fortunately quite practicable in dry weather and leads, after many detours in the green and refreshing shade of the jungle, to a lighthouse, planted on a rock beaten by the wind.
+A small sensation of the end of the world.

 On the way, fantastic beaches barely attended.
 I take breaks here and there, at the option of restaurants and nice cafes along the road and sea ...
 Home adorable everywhere.